Sovereign Gold Bond (SGB) Scheme 2021-2022

 - The SGB offers a superior alternative to holding gold in physical form.

-- The bonds are held in the books of the RBI or Demat form eliminating the risk of loss of scrip, etc.
+- The bonds are held in the RBI or Demat form books, eliminating the risk of loss of scrip, etc.

 - SGB is free from issues like making charges and purity in the case of gold in jewelry form.

 - These bonds carry a sovereign guarantee since they are issued by the government.

 - The SGB can be used as collateral.